The Companies That Have Quit X/Twitter in 2022, 2023 and 2024

 Whatever the reasons may be, we’re documenting the biggest players from across tech, media, and more, that have chosen to exit X. Read on for a list of high-profile companies that have taken their business elsewhere, and be sure to check back, as we’ll be updating this page regularly.

-Which Media Companies Have Left X?
+Which Media Companies Have Quit X?

 The Guardian